Pascal Soriot

-Sir Pascal Claude Roland Soriot (born 23 May 1959) is a French-born Australian businessman and chief executive officer (CEO) of the British-Swedish multinational pharmaceutical and biotechnology company AstraZeneca.
+Sir Pascal Claude Roland Soriot (born 23 May 1959) is a French-born Australian businessman and chief executive of the British-Swedish multinational pharmaceutical and biotechnology company AstraZeneca.

 Early life

-Pascal Soriot was born in France on 23 May 1959.
+Soriot was born in France on 23 May 1959.
 His father died when he was 20.

 He studied veterinary medicine at the École nationale vétérinaire d'Alfort at Maisons-Alfort in Paris.
 He later obtained an MBA at HEC Paris.

 Career

 Roussel Uclaf

 In April 1986, he joined Roussel Uclaf (formerly France's second largest pharmaceutical company, until bought by Hoechst AG in 1997) as a salesman in Australia.
 In 1996, he became General Manager of Hoechst Marion Roussel in Australia, moving to Tokyo in April 1997.

 Aventis

 In 2000 he moved to Aventis in America, becoming chief operating officer of Aventis USA in 2002, which became Sanofi Aventis USA in 2004.

 Roche

-He joined Roche in 2006.
+He joined Roche in 2006 as head of marketing.
 From April 2009 to 2010, he was chief executive of the Roche subsidiary Genentech.
 He rejoined Roche Pharma AG in 2010 as chief operating officer.